eGax/arch-pkgbuild-trenchbroom/README.md

-The purpose of this is to enable Arch users to install the past official release of TrenchBroom, version 2023.1, the same the AUR did.<br>
+The purpose of this is to enable Arch users to install the past official release of TrenchBroom, version 2023.1, the same way the AUR did.<br>

 To install TB in your Arch distro of choice from a terminal :